m1n1maalist/csgo-plus/README.md

 ## Features
 - **Web support** - You can play CSGO on any platform thanks to this!
+- **ImGui support** - A bloat-free, and clean alternative to Valve's VGui.

 ## FAQ
 - Q: What are some supported Operating Systems?